KPBT-TV: Community ownership

 On August 30, 2005, the ECISD board approved the transfer of KOCV-TV to a new community licensee, Permian Basin Public Telecommunications, Inc. (PBPT).
 This group would also take over all management functions for the station until the FCC authorized the license transfer.
 The group included business leaders from the region and advising lawyers and engineers.
 The FCC granted approval in late December, at which time KOCV-TV changed its call sign to KPBT-TV.
 The station temporarily moved back to Odessa College while searching for a new location from which to operate.
 New office space was located in Odessa at the local Commemorative Air Force.

 Under its new community ownership, KPBT-TV embarked on producing several new local programs.
 A high school quiz tournament debuted in 2007, while a series titled Proud Heritage profiled West Texas ranching families.

 KPBT-TV was the only Permian Basin-area television station to switch to digital television early, converting on the original national transition date of February 17, 2009, instead of June 12.
 The analog transmitter continued to broadcast a notice of the change for two weeks after that date.
 The station opted to keep the original date as a cost-cutting measure because it would no longer need to power both transmitters.
 The station's digital signal remained on its pre-transition UHF channel 38, using virtual channel 36.
 The transmitter facility itself continued to be at Odessa College until KPBT-TV began broadcasting its signal from a location near the KOSA-TV studios at Music City Mall in July 2012.

 In 2011, Basin PBS began to scout out new locations for its headquarters, as Odessa College had requested the use of space it was occupying there.
 The station focused on Midland as its new home and identified the historic Ritz Theater as a possible site.
 The Ritz, a movie house built in 1928, later served as a church venue and had been vacant since a nightclub in the building closed in 2003.
 A capital campaign launched to raise the funds necessary to complete the move, but as time wound down in 2013, the station was $400,000 short of the funds it needed.
 In 2014, Basin PBS unveiled its plans for the facility, reconstructing the building's internal systems and renovating the façade to one similar to its 1950s appearance.
-Work began in 2016 to transform the Ritz into the broadcaster's new home, including leveling the sloped floor, and Basin PBS moved in in 2019.
+Work began in 2016 to transform the Ritz into the broadcaster's new home, including leveling the sloped floor, and Basin PBS moved in during 2019.
 The station now hosts an annual Main Street Live concert outside the theater.